 - Once a company receives the registration certificate, it has to apply for its staff’s visas.

-- Finally, the investor and staff have to go through medical checkups before getting a residence stamp on the visa.
+- Finally, the investor and staff must undergo medical checkups before getting a residence stamp on the visa.

 Required Documents to Get a Licence for Business